TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms3/lab9.md

     * reusable method descriptors (3 points)
     * stack limits (10 points)

-You can earn up to 10 points for the quality of your code.
-We focus on readability in general, meaningful variable names and the consistent use of Stratego paradigms.
-We will consider the fact that Stratego is new to you.

 ### Early Feedback

-This assignment is graded manually.
-Thus, we do not provide early feedback for this submission.
+We provide early feedback only for the _tranformation_.
+You have 3 early feedback attempts.

 ## Detailed Instructions

 ### Git Repository

 You continue with your work from the previous assignment.
-See the [Git documentation](/documentation/git.html#continue-from-previous-assignment) on how to create the `assignment11` branch from your previous work.
+See the [Git documentation](/documentation/git.html#continue-from-previous-assignment) on how to create the `assignment9` branch from your previous work.

 ### Write More Jasmin Code